danielsaidi/website_danielsaidi/_posts/2019/2019-01-29-async-operations-bitesized.md

 I hope you liked this post.
 If you decide to use the pattern, I would love to see some implementations.

-Please note that this post does not claim that its implementations is in any way better than [PromiseKit]({{page.promisekit}}), [AwaitKit]({{page.awaitkit}}), [RxSwift]({{page.rxswift}}) and [ReactiveCocoa]({{page.reactivecocoa}}).
-They are very popular, but sometimes using them is not an option.
-My advice is to take a look at them and make your own decision.

 The implementation in this post is just vanilla Swift with some abstractions and auto-implementations.
-There are no new keywords that doesn't already exist in Swift, no async/await, no promises, no observables.
-Just a bunch of tiny protocols.
 It could probably be improved to use GCD and extended in a bunch of ways, but I hope that you enjoyed the discussions we could have by not walking down that path.

 I have pushed the source code to my personal iExtra library (open source, but I mainly maintain it for myself).
 If you want to try it out, you can find it [here]({{page.source}}).